michael5r/mmm-nest-status/README.md

 There is, unfortunately, nothing you can do about this - you simply have to wait for their block to expire.

 You can [read more here](https://developers.nest.com/guides/api/data-rate-limits).

+### How does the motionSleep setting work?

+Setting the `motionSleep` setting to `true` makes this module continually listen for `USER_PRESENCE` notifications from the [MMM-PIR-Sensor](https://github.com/paviro/MMM-PIR-Sensor) module.
+Whenever a positive `USER_PRESENCE` notification is received, the module will reset a timer based on your `motionSleepSeconds` setting.
+When the timer reaches zero, the module will then do two things:

+- temporarily stop pulling new data from Nest
+- hide the mmm-nest-status module

+You specify how long this timer should last by using the `motionSleepSeconds` setting - please note that this setting is in **seconds** (not ms).

+This sleep mode will last till the next positive `USER_PRESENCE` notification is received, at which point the module will resume by immediately pulling new Nest data and then showing the mmm-nest-status module again.

+This is a good option to enable if you're using a monitor that shows an ugly "no signal message" when the HDMI signal is lost and you've therefore turned off the `powerSaving` setting in the MMM-Pir-Sensor module.

 ## Using Handlebars